The Best Audio Interfaces | The Ultimate Guide

 The Apogee Duet has received an incredible amount of attention since it’s release for being so compact and portable while having a surprising amount of features, speed, and ease of use.
 Mobile producers and touring musicians love the Duet 2 for it’s stability.

 The design is extremely minimal with one single port that receives a cable to provide two analog inputs (XLR and 1/4’) to connect any microphone, preamp, instrument or outboard gear.
 It offers four analog outputs for speakers, outboard routing, and then an independently controlled 1/4” stereo headphone output.
 All of these levels are controlled by the aluminum knob in the center.
+If you’re looking for a versatile audio interface for your home studio that can double as a travel companion, this is it.

 One of the ultimate desktop two channel audio interfaces is the Universal Audio Apollo Twin MKII Thunderbolt.
 This recent upgrade from its predecessor features six profoundly impressive monitoring options that give you all the playback options found in high end recording studios.